jairovadillo/ecs-deployer/README.md

 ## Preconditions:

-- Cluster is already created
+- FARGATE Cluster is already created
 - Services are defined by _PROJECT_NAME-SERVICE-NAME_
 - The provided AWS credentials are used to assume another role only
 - AWS families are defined as _ENV-PROJECT_NAME-SERVICE_NAME_
 - There's a _web_ service
-- Vault is used (Optional in the future -> AWS KMS)
 - Deploys will finish in less than 15 minutes
-- FARGATE is being used
-- The image you want to deploy is already on ECR
+- The docker image you want to deploy is already on ECR (or publicly available on other registry)

 ## Running tests